splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-rollout-plan.rst

 Once you know which teams are participating in the pilot and have collected their requirements, complete the following:

-#. :ref:`Identify initial metric, trace, and log integrations <enable_integrations>` and enable them in the Splunk Observability Cloud
+#. :ref:`Identify initial metric, trace, and log integrations <enable_integrations>` and enable them in the Splunk Observability Cloud.
 #. :ref:`Identify a naming convention <convention-deploy>` for the deployment environments for Splunk Application Performance Monitoring (APM).
-#. :ref:`Establish a consistent set of best practices <best-libraries>` for using Splunk auto-instrumentation libraries.
+#. :ref:`Establish a consistent set of best practices <best-libraries>` for using Splunk auto instrumentation libraries.

 .. _enable_integrations: